cclinus/AV-Fuzzer/README.md

 ### Running AV-Fuzzer
 * Launching Apollo alongside the simulator (see the section above)
-* go to AV-Fuzzer directory cd AV-Fuzzer
+* go to AV-Fuzzer directory and choose the driving environment you want to test
+  * `cd <where you put the AV-Fuzzer>/AV-Fuzzer/freeway`
+  * or
+  * `cd <where you put the AV-Fuzzer>/AV-Fuzzer/urban`
+* `python3 drive_experiment.py`
+* If you want to continue the previous experiment from a saved checkpoint, please uncomment the set checkpoint line and in drive_experiment.py